Registering custom nameservers

 If you have a dedicated server or VPS from your hosting provider, you may be asked to register custom domain nameservers.
-These servers are ones that are at your domain name, such as ns1.example.com (example is your domain name).
+These servers are your domain name, such as ns1.example.com (example is your domain name).
 Before you can add those nameservers to domain names, you need to register them:

 How to register custom nameservers